-2 Reload the /etc/sysct1.conf file by running the \$ sysct1 -p /etc/sysct1.conf command.
+2 Reload the /etc/sysctl.conf file by running the \$ sysctl -p /etc/ sysctl.conf command.

-ZENworks WADK Imaging works only on hardwares that are supported on Windows 8 validate if your system hardware meets the ZENworks WADK Imaging requirements to perform Imaging operations.
+ZENworks WADK Imaging works only on hardwares that are supported on Windows 8

-Explanation: WADK has WINPE 4.0 which is based on Windows 8 kernel.
-So, you need to
+- Source: ZENworks; Preboot Services and Imaging. - Explanation: WADK has WINPE 4.0 which is based on Windows 8 kernel.
+So, you need to validate if your system hardware meets the ZENworks WADK Imaging requirements to perform Imaging operations.